norwoodj/helm-docs/README.md

 Chart.yaml file for a chart to skip processing for it.

 ## Markdown Rendering
-There are two important parameters to be aware of when running helm-docs. `--chart-serach-root` specifies the directory under which the tool will recursively search for charts to render documentation for. `--template-files` specifies the list of gotemplate files that should be used in rendering the resulting markdown file for each chart found.
+There are two important parameters to be aware of when running helm-docs. `--chart-search-root` specifies the directory under which the tool will recursively search for charts to render documentation for. `--template-files` specifies the list of gotemplate files that should be used in rendering the resulting markdown file for each chart found.
 By default `--chart-search-root=.` and `--template-files=README.md.gotmpl`.